Board & Train Confirmation and Reminders

 All communication is done by EMAIL unless it is time-sensitive, in which case we will call and/or text you.
 Here are the emails you should expect to receive from us while your dog is here for their board & train:

-• Arrival email, Go-home & Tools Guides - After your dog’s arrival, we will send you an arrival email with some reminders, and we’ll email you PDF copies of your dog’s go-home guide and tools guides, along with links to watch two videos about the tools.
+• Arrival email, Go-home & Tools Guides - After your dog’s arrival, we will send you an arrival email with some important reminders.
+The email will also include PDF copies of your dog’s go-home guide (if digital copy requested) and tools guides, along with links to pertinent videos.

 • Program length determination (about 7-10 days after your dog’s arrival)